BS

 Recurring Alarms

-For alarms that repeat on specific days, add a recurrence rule:
+For alarms that repeat on specific days, use Alarm.Schedule.Relative with a recurrence pattern:

 import AlarmKit